LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 The propane piping must be installed correctly and legally by a qualified professional gas fitter for the installation to be safe and serviceable.

-BBQ gas bottle fittings (QCC gas bottle fittings) involve fewer components than home installations.
+BBQ gas bottle regulator fittings (QCC gas bottle fittings) involve fewer components than home installations.

 Typical BBQ gas bottle fittings include a QCC LPG gas bottle regulator with QCC gas bottle fittings, gas hose, and connector.